June 7, 2023 · Alyssa Fate

 These social media ideas all work great when you turn them into videos!
 Use the whole video or snippets of the video to entice people to watch and engage.

-Hashtags can help build consistency when posting on social media and are ideal for being found online.
+Hashtags can help build consistency on social media and are ideal for being found online, especially if your property or hotel is in a popular location.

 Repurposing website content, hopping on the holiday bandwagon and sharing hotel updates can help fill gaps in content calendars.